wynk182/acro-that/docs/object_streams.md

 ## Overview

 PDF Object Streams (also called "ObjStm") are a compression feature in PDFs that allows multiple PDF objects to be stored together in a single compressed stream.
-This reduces file size and improves performance. `AcroThat` handles object streams transparently, so you don't need to worry about them when working with PDF objects—but understanding how they work helps explain how the library parses PDFs.
+This reduces file size and improves performance. `CorpPdf` handles object streams transparently, so you don't need to worry about them when working with PDF objects—but understanding how they work helps explain how the library parses PDFs.

 ## What Are Object Streams?